-- Auto-Tune: Used briefly in "Stuck Like Glue".
-Emphasis on briefly.
+- Auto-Tune: Used briefly in "Stuck Like Glue" on the backing vocals (all of whom are Jennifer Nettles) at the end.

 - Bowdlerise: A variant.
 Some radio stations excised the reggae-rap bridge and the auto-tune bit from "Stuck Like Glue".